ENQUIRE NOW

 ///

-In his three years at Huili, Oscar has experienced many ‘light-bulb’ moments that caused him to consider returning to Huili to be a teacher.
+In his three years at Hiba, Oscar has experienced many ‘light-bulb’ moments that caused him to consider returning to Hiba to be a teacher.
 He said that he felt the mutual respect between teachers and pupils.
-Giving back to Huili is his way of passing on what he has learned to the next generation of pupils.
-It is a sincere expression of the Huili Values.
+Giving back to Hiba is his way of passing on what he has learned to the next generation of pupils.
+It is a sincere expression of the Hiba Values.

 Article | Virginia